jamsch0/jamsch0.github.io/_posts/2019-01-27-Mapping-Shapes-To-Spheres.md

 series of posts.*

 To render a planet or moon, you're probably going to need to be able to render a sphere.
-Or maybe an [oblate spheroid], but one step at a time, eh?.
+Or maybe an [oblate spheroid], but one step at a time, eh?

 ## Rectangles